 Bereavement counselling may be able to assist to support you and your family following the loss of a loved one.

 Counselling is available to all members of the family, including parents/caregivers, siblings, grandparents and other people who were involved in the direct care of the child who died.

-The Bereaved Parents Support Group recognises that it can be beneficial to connect with other adults who have faced a similar situation.
-Parents meet throughout the year with others who understand and share the grief of losing their own child through cancer, to connect, share stories and to explore feelings around their loss.
-The support group is facilitated by the Family Service Counsellors and run several times throughout the year.
-The group may also meet in a variety of different ways, for example: special events may include, Christmas functions, memory days or special forums if families would like specific topics addressed.
+The Bereaved Parents/Caregivers Support Group recognises that it can be beneficial to connect with other adults who have faced a similar situation.
+Parents/Caregivers meet throughout the year with others who understand and share the grief of losing their own child through cancer, to connect, share stories and to explore feelings around their loss.
+The support group is facilitated by the Family Service Counsellors.

 Bereaved Grandparents Group

 The Bereaved Grandparents group is designed for grandparents who have experienced the death of a grandchild from cancer, enabling them to share and explore their feelings of grief.
 This is an informal group facilitated by the Family Service Counsellors.
-The group meets bi-monthly, for a morning tea held at the Childhood Cancer Association office and occasionally at alternative locations around Adelaide for special outings, i.e. a Christmas luncheon.
+The group meets bi-monthly, for a morning tea held at a central meeting place.
+Occasionally, the group might meet at alternative locations around Adelaide for special outings, i.e. a Christmas luncheon.

 Special Families Day

 This is an event for all family members (e.g. parents/caregivers, siblings, grandparents and others involved in the direct care of the child) to get together and celebrate the life of the child who has passed.
 It provides families with an opportunity to meet others who have also experienced the loss of a child to cancer.

 The day includes fun and memory making activities, afternoon tea, a poem reading and the blowing of bubbles to remember the children who have died.

 2024 Diary Date: Sunday, 24 March (rsvp by 1 March)